PPgp/bayesLifeHIV/README.md

 using.bayesLife()
 ```

-Those two functions reset the global settings to the defaults of the respective package.
+The two functions above reset the global settings to the defaults of the respective package.

 #### MCMC estimation